suranapunam07/job_tracker/README.md

 ## 🎯 Why I Built This

-As a student looking for internships, I realized that applying for opportunities involves more than just sending a resume.
+As a student looking for an internship, I learned that applying for opportunities is more than just submitting a resume.

-During an internship search, I may have to:
+In looking for an internship, I may have to:

-- Apply to multiple companies
+- Apply to many companies- Monitor the health of various applications
-- Keep track of different application statuses
+- Keep track of application deadlines- Get ready for several interviews
-- Remember application deadlines
-- Prepare for multiple interviews
-- Track interview results
+- Follow up on interview results
-- Maintain notes about companies and interviews
+- Take notes for companies and interviews
-- Remember which companies I have already applied to

-Managing all of this manually can become confusing.
+- Keep track of which companies I have applied to Doing all of this manually can get confusing.

-So, I built this **Job Application Tracker** to keep everything organized in one place.
+So I created this **Job Application Tracker** to keep everything organised in one place.

-For me as a software engineering student, this project is important because finding internships is an important part of gaining practical industry experience.
-Having a structured way to track applications helps me stay organized, avoid missing opportunities, and understand my progress throughout the internship search.
+This project is very important to me as a software engineering student, because as an intern, finding an internship is a critical part of gaining practical industry experience.
+A structured way to keep track of applications helps me stay organised, and understand my progress throughout the internship search.

 At the same time, building this project allowed me to apply what I was learning in software development to a real-world problem.